xapian/xapian/xapian-core/docs/synonyms.rst

 The model for the synonym dictionary is that a term or group of consecutive terms can have one or more synonym terms.
-A group of consecutive terms is specified by simply joining them with a single space between each one.
+A group of consecutive terms is specified in the dictionary by simply joining them with a single space between each one.

 QueryParser Integration
 =======================